jmalonso55/polihalita/README.md

 ## Methodological Aspects

 The experiment was conducted at Novo Milênio Farm in Luís Eduardo Magalhães, Bahia, Brazil (12°19'10.1" S; 45°54'18.8" W), on a plot with flat relief.
 The region's climate is classified as Aw (tropical with a dry winter) according to Köppen, with a mean annual temperature of 24ºC and an average annual precipitation of 1,200 mm.
-The study focused on cotton, following soybean as the previous crop during the 2017/18 growing season under a no-tillage system.
+The study focused on cotton on the 2018/19 season, following soybean as the previous crop during the 2017/18 growing season under a no-tillage system.

 Six fertilization treatments were evaluated, applying K₂O at 160 kg ha⁻¹ through different methods: pre-planting application of muriate of potash (MOP), polyhalite (Poly4), or a 50/50 blend of MOP/Poly4 (Blend), as well as post-planting (top-dressing) application of MOP and Poly4.
 A control treatment without K application was also included.
 The MOP used contained 60% K₂O, while Poly4 provided 14% K₂O, 19% S, 17% Ca, and 6% Mg.